Lex Mex Conference 2018

 - The Hon.
 Mrs Justice McGowan

-Simon Davis, Deputy vice president, The Law Society of England and Wales
+Simon Davis, Vice President, The Law Society of England and Wales

 The MexCC will host a dinner in honour of the President of the Mexican Supreme Court, at the Crown Suite of the Grange City Hotel, 8-14 Cooper’s Row EC3 2BQ from 18:45 - 22:30 hrs